Code-Institute-Submissions/Milestone-Project-One-17/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [Fantasy Premier League](https://fantasy.premierleague.com/) & [Vecteezy.com](https://www.vecteezy.com/) (See Fair Use Disclaimer)

 ### Acknowledgements